TLouf/discrete_maths/2-rels.typ

   The $R$ subscript can be dropped when there is no ambiguity on which equivalence relation we're dealing with.
 ]

+#question-box[
+  What is the simplest equivalence relation that you know?
+]

+#example[
+  Is the following relation on the set $P$ of all people an equivalence relation?
+  $
+    R_P = {(a,b) in P^2 | a "is the brother of" b}
+  $
+  If not, what's the closest relation you can think of that's actually an equivalence?
+]

 #definition(title: [Equivalence classes])[
   Let $R$ be an equivalence relation on a set $A$.
   The set of all the elements of $A$ related to a certain element $a in A$ is called the *equivalence class* of $a$ with respect to $R$, and it is denoted as $[a]_R$, or simply as $[a]$.